 It’s easy to get sucked into proprietary tools and systems, but adopting open standards and avoiding vendor lock-in should be key architectural principles.
 Likewise, you want to be able to take advantage of current innovation occurring in the open source analytics and AI domains.

 3. Determine whether your initiative is strategic or tactical.

-If it’s tactical, recognize that shifting to a strategic solution later could mean discarding the setup and starting over.
+If it is tactical, recognise that shifting to a strategic solution later could mean discarding the set-up and starting over.
 If strategic, then look to build on, and invest in, proven foundations that enable scale and performance.

 4. AI is a challenge to proof of concept (POC).

 At small scale (single graphics processing unit [GPU]), AI experiments can run on any hardware, but this changes quickly with scale.
 Challenges include:

 - Compute – Lab environments often lack the resources to effectively simulate and test large AI workloads.